haslo/lists_juggle_browser/README.md

 The application is written in Ruby on Rails and uses PostgreSQL as its database.

 Preferably, use something like RVM to handle your Rubies and Gemsets.
-Then checkout the repository, make sure you're using Ruby 2.4 and have Postgres installed, and...
+Then checkout the repository (including the submodule), make sure you're using Ruby 2.4 and have Postgres installed, and...

 ```bash
 bundle